travis-ci/docs-travis-ci-com/blog/_posts/2013-02-04-ey-is-awesome.md

 This pure awesomness does not end here, though.
 Recently Engine Yard extended my participation in EY OSS Grant Program by 3 months!
-I can't be thankful enough for that, so please help me and give them lots of internet hugs,
+I can't be thankful enough for that, so please help me and give them lots of internet hugs or thank them on twitter:
-<a href="https://twitter.com/share" class="twitter-share-button" data-text="Thank you @engineyard!">thank them on twitter</a>
+<a href="https://twitter.com/share" class="twitter-share-button" data-text="Thank you @engineyard!"></a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>
 or check out their [products](https://www.engineyard.com/).
 And I mean it, take a break from reading the post and do it now!